hphelion/documentation/cloudos/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> <nobr> Drop-down arrow > </nobr> Delete Server Definition </td>
-<td> Select to delete the server type from the HP Cloud OS Administration node.
+<td> Select to delete the server type from the HP Helion Cloud OS Administration node.
 You are prompted to confirm the deletion. <br /> <br />
 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b> The Delete Server Definition menu item only displays while
 the servers can be added or edited.
 Once you do the <a href="/cloudos/manage/operational-dashboard/environment-tab/#complete-install">Complete Install</a>, this menu item disappears and you cannot add new servers or edit or delete existing servers.